-Frequently Asked Questions: Fundraisers

-Pasco County Schools 2021-2022 SY
+Frequently Asked Questions: Fundraisers Pasco County Schools 2023-2024 SY

-- 9. Are school wide fundraisers, i.e. cookie dough, still allowed? - a.
-Yes, as long as these items are not consumed on campus (i.e. picked up by parents, etc.). - 10.
-Are we still allowed to giveaway snacks during testing, either purchased from FNS or Sam's Club? - a.
+- 10. Are we still allowed to giveaway snacks during testing, either purchased from FNS or Sam's Club? - a.
 Yes. - 11.
 Are schools required to have a separate calendar for fundraisers on our website if we already have a school calendar? - a.
 Schools have the option to have a stand-alone online fundraiser calendar or they may incorporate it within their already established online school calendar.
 It would be a best practice to have all fundraisers on the same calendar, especially for clear communication with parents, staff, and auditors.
-The calendar should be easily identifiable and must include the type of fundraiser, date/time of fundraiser, & exemption days being used. - 12.
-Can you give fundraiser ideas that do not involve food? - a.
-There is a list of alternate fundraisers on our District Student Wellness Website, under "Wellness Resources" and it includes ideas such as walk-a-thons, Fund Runs/5k's, read-a-thons etc. http://connect.pasco.k12.fl.us/pcs-wellness/ - 13.
-Who do we contact to add a fundraiser calendar or edit the name of the link on our website? - a.
+The calendar should be easily identifiable and must include the type of fundraiser, date/time of fundraiser, & exemption days being used.

+12. Can you give fundraiser ideas that do not involve food?

+There is a list of alternate fundraisers on our District Student Wellness Website, under "Wellness Resources" and it includes ideas such as walk-a-thons, Fund Runs/5k's, Growums garden kits, spirit cups, flowers, read-a-thons etc. http://connect.pasco.k12.fl.us/pcs-wellness/ a.
 Your school's Webmaster.

+13. Who do we contact to add a fundraiser calendar or edit the name of the link on our website?